 White Paper: Handling Data Subject Access Requests (DSARs)

-Data Subjects have the right to know if your organisation is processing their personal data, and if so, to be provided with a copy of such personal data, along with other supplementary information regarding the nature and scope of the processing.
-Whilst the latter of which should form part of your Privacy Policies/Notices, the provision of copies of personal data can pose its own problems.
+Under EU and UK data protection law, Data Subjects have the right to know if your organisation is processing their personal data, and if so, to be provided with a copy of such personal data, along with other supplementary information regarding the nature and scope of the processing.
+Whilst the latter of which should form part of your Privacy Policies/Notices, the provision of copies of personal data can pose a range of challenging issues.

 It is important that such requests are handled fairly, ensuring that the application of these rights do not undermine other obligations on you, such as preserving the data protection or privacy rights of third parties, preserving any confidential duties, ensuring compliance with law enforcement activity, social work etc. and so on.